aJimenez19037/ChickenFriedKrabz/final_project/Drone_Sim_Tutorial/README.md

 After step 6, if no problems occured, your WSL and Ubuntu setup should be complete.
 You can now continue forward with PX4 installation

 ## PX4 and Gazebo Installation
+### What is PX4?
+PX4 is an open-source autopilot framework designed for autonomous drones and other unmanned vehicles.
+It provides a flight control system that can be used to develop   software for multirotors, fixed-wing aircraft, and other autonomous vehicles.
+PX4 handles critical tasks such as:

+- Flight control
+- Sensor fusion
+- GPS-based navigation
+- Handling motor outputs
+- Drone configuration and safety features
+- PX4 is widely used in research, commercial drones, and hobbyist projects.

 Note: Cloning the PX4 repository and running the appropriate bash command (in the tutorial) after will also install Gazebo.

 #### 1. Navigate to home directory of your wsl environment